Leek, Staffordshire

-Leek is a market town and civil parish in the Staffordshire Moorlands district of the county of Staffordshire, England.
+Leek is a market town and civil parish in the Staffordshire Moorlands District of Staffordshire, England.
 The town lies on the River Churnet, 10 mi north east of Stoke-on-Trent.
-In 2021 it had a population of 19,385.
+In 2021, it had a population of 19,385.

 Leek is an ancient borough and was granted its royal charter in 1214.
 It is the administrative centre for the Staffordshire Moorlands District Council.
 King John granted Ranulf de Blondeville, 6th Earl of Chester, the right to hold a weekly Wednesday market and an annual seven-day fair in Leek in 1207.

 Leek's coat of arms is a saltire shield.
 On the top is the Stafford knot, either side is the Leek double sunset and below a gold garb.
 The crest is a mural crown with three mulberry leaves on a mount of heather on top of which a moorcock is resting his claw on a small-weave shuttle.
-The motto Arte favente nil desperandum translates to: Our skill assisting us, we have no cause for despair.
+The motto Arte favente nil desperandum translates to: "Our skill assisting us, we have no cause for despair."